Call for Abstract

 Laser based 3D scanners use a process called trigonometric triangulation to accurately capture a 3D shape as millions of points.
 Laser scanners work by projecting a laser line or multiple lines onto an object and then capturing its reflection with a single sensor or multiple sensors.

 Silicon photonics is the study and application of photonic systems which use silicon as an optical medium.
 The silicon is usually patterned with sub-micrometre precision, into microphotonic components.
 These operate in the infrared, most commonly at the 1.55 micrometre wavelength used by most fiber optic telecommunication systems Fields within organic photonics include the liquid organic dye laser and solid-state organic dye lasers.
 Materials used in solid-state dye lasers include.
+Advantages: Its great advantage is that it can be manufactured just like normal computer chips but with patterned silicon to transmit data-carrying laser signals.
+Able to carry more data while consuming less power and without heating up or causing any degradation in signal, silicon photonics will disrupt a range of technologies.

+Photonic crystals are periodic dielectric structures that are designed to form the energy band structure for photons, which either allows or forbids the propagation of electromagnetic waves of certain frequency ranges, making them ideal for light-harvesting applications (Maka et al., 2003).
 Applications: Photonic crystals are attractive optical materials for controlling and manipulating light flow.
-One dimensional photonic crystals are already in widespread use, in the form of thin-film optics, with applications from low and high reflection coatings on lenses and mirrors to colour changing paints.
+One dimensional photonic crystal is already in widespread use, in the form of thin-film optics, with applications from low and high reflection coatings on lenses and mirrors to colour changing paints.